 01. Exemptions.
 Each person who elects to exempt themselves from coverage or revoke their exemption under Section 72-212(5), Idaho Code, must file an IC53 Declaration form with the Industrial Commission.
-The form is available on the Commission1's website, and shall be completed and filed per the instructions accompanying that form. - (3-23-22)
+The form is available on the Commission's website.
+(3-23-22)